yuxin2003/yuxin2003.github.io/_pages/research.md

 Conference Presentation
 ---
+1. **Chen, Y.**, Lyu, N. (2026, June).
+When Algorithms and Privacy Matter: Contextual Pathways of Incidental Exposure Shaping Internal Efficacy.
+To be presented at the 76th Annual Conference of the International Communication Association (ICA), Cape Town, South Africa. ***(Promising Student Paper, Information System Division)***

-1. **Chen, Y.** (June 2025). *Blurry Reflections in Uncertain Times: Social Media, Information Seeking, and Body Image Anxiety.* Presented at the 7th Graduate Forum on Image Studies and Global Communication, Shanghai, China. ***(Top Paper Award)***
+2. **Chen, Y.** (June 2025). *Blurry Reflections in Uncertain Times: Social Media, Information Seeking, and Body Image Anxiety.* Presented at the 7th Graduate Forum on Image Studies and Global Communication, Shanghai, China. ***(Top Paper Award)***
-2. **Chen, Y.**(June 2025). *Navigating the Digital Mirror: The Role of Information-Seeking Orientation and Uncertainty Tolerance in Social Media-Driven Body Image Anxiety.* Presented at the 75th Annual Conference of the International Communication Association (ICA), Denver, USA.
+3. **Chen, Y.**(June 2025). *Navigating the Digital Mirror: The Role of Information-Seeking Orientation and Uncertainty Tolerance in Social Media-Driven Body Image Anxiety.* Presented at the 75th Annual Conference of the International Communication Association (ICA), Denver, USA.

 Selected Works in Progress
 ---

 1. **Chen, Y.**, Lyu, N. When Algorithms and Privacy Matter: Contextual Pathways of Incidental Exposure Shaping Internal Efficacy (Manuscript submitted)
-2. **Chen, Y.** When AI Talks Health: Reasoning, Framing, and Threat in Shaping Persuasiveness (Preparing for ethical review)
+2. **Chen, Y.**, Bizzotto N., Dienlin T.  When AI Talks Health: Reasoning, Framing, and Threat in Shaping Persuasiveness (Under ethical review)
 3. Lyu, N., **Chen, Y.** Do Algorithms Make News Seem Fake?
 Investigating the Effects of Algorithmic Awareness on Fake News Perception (Manuscript in preparation)